pypa/setuptools/docs/deprecated/distutils/setupscript.rst

 ..
 XXX read over this section

-All of this is done through another keyword argument to :func:`setup`, the ``ext_modules`` option.  ``ext_modules`` is just a list of :class:`~distutils.core.Extension` instances, each of which describes a single extension module.
+All of this is done through another keyword argument to :func:`~distutils.core.setup`, the
+``ext_modules`` option.  ``ext_modules`` is just a list of :class:`~distutils.core.Extension` instances, each of which describes a single extension module.
-Suppose your distribution includes a single extension, called :mod:`foo` and implemented by :file:`foo.c`.
+Suppose your distribution includes a single extension, called ``foo`` and implemented by :file:`foo.c`.
 If no additional instructions to the compiler/linker are needed, describing this extension is quite simple::

     Extension('foo', ['foo.c'])

-The :class:`Extension` class can be imported from :mod:`distutils.core` along with :func:`setup`.
+The :class:`~distutils.extension.Extension` class can be imported from :mod:`distutils.core` along with :func:`~distutils.core.setup`.
 Thus, the setup script for a module distribution that contains only this one extension and nothing else might be::

     from distutils.core import setup, Extension